 Fort Union, a break from Wilderness survival

 This isn’t the 21st Century — it’s life in the early 19th Century.
-Enduring and surviving inhuman weather conditions, hundreds of men and women left their isolation and separation.
-They trudged and floated to a landmark of relative civilization and the Fort Union rendezvous.
-Here, they would reconnect with others like themselves, make a few deals, maybe pocket a little money and gather up supplies for the next months of wilderness survival.
+Hundreds of men and women left their isolation and separation to endure and survive inhuman conditions..
+They trudged and floated to a landmark of just a little civilization: the Fort Union rendezvous.
+Here, they reconnected with others like themselves, make a few deals, maybe pocket a little money and gather up supplies for the next months of wilderness survival.

-The “safe harbor” that drew together the mixed group was an intersection of several nations and two major thoroughfares.
+The “safe harbor” that drew together the mixed group and became an intersection of several nations and two major thoroughfares.
 The nations included Canadians, French, British, English, German, Assiniboine, Mandan, Hidatsa, Arikara, Crow, Cree, and Blackfeet.
-The thoroughfares were the “Yellow Stone” River and the Missouri River, both bringing mountain men downstream from the Rockies.
+The Yellowstone River and the Missouri River bought mountain men downstream from the Rockies.

 It was a private establishment set up by a wealthy businessman.
 John Jacob Astor expanded his holdings by dealing with a culture of people who did not fit into modern life such as those at Saint Louis.
 Many of them had come up through that gateway city on the river that divided the American continent into west and east.
-By foot, by mule, by horse, by canoe these people were now escaping the lawlessness of “the west” and descending on the commercial enterprise called Fort Union Trading Post.
-Here, they would swap goods and stories.
-They would stock up on essentials and head back home to their teepees, dugouts, earth lodges, and cabins.
+By foot, by mule, by horse, by canoe people escaped the lawlessness of “the west” and descended on the commercial enterprise called Fort Union Trading Post.
+Here, they swapped goods and stories.
+It was also the time to stock up on essentials and head back home to their teepees, dugouts, earth lodges, and cabins.

 Their remarkable endurance, stamina, and self-reliance of 1830 are marked once a year at Fort Union Trading Post on the Missouri River.
 Rebuilt and reborn, the John Astor shopping center for mountain men is just a few miles from where the Yellowstone joins the long water highway across America.